grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 **Use:**

-> Welcome!
-We’ll guide you through the process of creating your SLOs.
+> We’ll guide you through the process of creating your SLOs.

 **Don't use:**